-To apply, please submit your application (resume, written responses and letter of recommendation) via Handshake by the appropriate deadline for your desired internship semester.
-Your letter of recommendation should come from a professional reference who can speak to your professionalism, communication skills, dependability, leadership and public service.
-Note: Please have your reference email their letter to Mary Beth Browder, Assistant Director of the Center for Career Development, at email@example.com.
-Letters of recommendation can also be submitted in person at the Center for Career Development during our regular operating hours.
+To apply, please submit your application (resume, written responses, and letter of recommendation) via Handshake by the appropriate deadline for your desired internship semester.
+Your letter of recommendation should come from a professional reference who can speak to your professionalism, communication skills, dependability, leadership, and public service.
+Note: Please have your reference email their letter to Mary Beth Woodward, Assistant Director of the Center for Career Development & Academic Exploration, at email@example.com.
+Letters of recommendation can also be submitted in person at the Center for Career Development & Academic Exploration during our regular operating hours.

 Step One: Log into your Handshake account and search for the Congressional Internship Program.